mkropat/jumpapp/README.md

-      -c NAME -- find window using NAME as WM_CLASS (instead of COMMAND) -i NAME -- find process using NAME as the command name (instead of COMMAND) -w -- only find the applications in the current workspace
+      -c NAME -- find window using NAME as WM_CLASS (instead of COMMAND) -i NAME -- find process using NAME as the command name (instead of COMMAND) -w -- only find the applications in the current workspace -g -- switch to the last focused window when dealing with multiple matching windows

 ## Installation